 In-house Ruby scripts were developed to analyse the log files generated by the Crystal program used to monitor flight mills.
 They gathered data from the two log files generated by a flight mill during a test, separated flight phases (identified using unequal alternance of signals from the two Hall sensors) from noise and oscillations, and recorded their timestamp, duration and length in the raw dataset used in further analyses.
 The flight phases were hereafter referred to as flight bouts.

 We focused our study on several measures of flight capacities, traditionally used to assess flight performance, which included total flight distance (m), mean flight bout distance (m), total flight duration (s), mean flight bout duration (s), number of flight bouts and latency to first flight bout (s).
 The latency to first flight bout was used as a measure of the propensity to fly.
+However, several measures were correlated and we chose to not include the mean flight bout duration and the total flight duration in analyses.
+The selection method with the correlation tests are available as supplementary material (Document S2).
 We also explored the relationship between the fresh body mass before the first flight mill trial, hereafter referred to as preflight mass, with the performance.
 For statistical reasons, species with fewer than six individuals in total were removed from all per-species analyses or figures, and only included in approaches where all species were pooled together.
 Some flight tests experienced technical problems, such as insect escape or electronic issues, and were excluded from analyses.
-As indicated above, test frequency changed after the tenth test, and, in 2021, two beetles completed their tests (except the first one) after a long rest period; the corresponding data, hereafter referred to as unusual trial frequency data, was also often excluded from analyses.
+As indicated above, test frequency changed after the tenth test, and, in 2021, two beetles completed their tests, except the first one, after a long rest period; the corresponding data, hereafter referred to as unusual trial frequency data, was also often excluded from analyses.

 Standard linear model (LM) was used to assess linear regression.
 Kruskal-Wallis tests were used to assess the difference in flight capacities between groups.
 The Benjamini-Hochberg method permitted to correct p-values for False Discovery Rate.
 Kruskal-Wallis tests were followed by a post-hoc Dunn test with the Holm adjustment method.